rrDumpTruck/Obsidian.Vault/C - Opportunity.md

 	Holding a large number of businesses their servants and resources are uncounted.

 Father Janus Julii
-	Leader and helmsman of the guild and the family.
-Mother Dianne Julii - <span style="color:#c00000">contract to be killed by Aorta for an undetermined amount of gold</span>
+	Leader and helmsman of the guild and the family. (recent illness) Mother Dianne Julii - <span style="color:#c00000">contract to be killed by Aorta for an undetermined amount of gold</span>
 	Head of acquisition of new business for the whole guild.
 Deciding vote on family matters.
 Daughter Iris Julii